 The playability and the sound of a guitar both depend on the nut.
 By keeping the strings at the proper height above the frets and preventing the strings from buzzing, the sound can be made or destroyed by this simple little piece.

 The fretboard sits atop the neck of the guitar from the nut to the body.
 On top of the fretboard sit the inlays and the frets.
+In many cases this might also be called the guitar fingerboard.

 The fretboard is divided into evenly spaced intervals by the frets and determines the notes of the neck.
 This evenly spacing ensures that notes are always adjusted to the same tuning and placed in the same spots.